Calculo Do Salario Por Hora

 Incorporating Bonuses and Incentives (Bônus e Incentivos)

 • Example: If you earned a R$500 bonus in addition to your R$2,000 salary, your total earnings would be R$2,500.
-However, your base hourly rate would remain R$12.50.
+Still, your base hourly rate would remain R$12.50.
 The bonus would be reflected separately on your payslip.

 Deductions (Descontos)